Access Authentication Profile

 Click on Delete to confirm that you want to delete the Access Authentication Profile.

-Display Access Authentication Profile Information
+Display Access Authentication Profile Additional Information

-The Access Authentication Profile list displays information for the configured Access Authentication Profiles.
-To display detailed information about a specific profile, click on the Additional Information icon under the “Actions” column.
+You can click on Additional Information icon under the “Actions” column.
 The information displayed on this screen is defined below.

 The following information is displayed for each Access Authentication Profile: